cyberchimps/responsive-block-editor-addons/readme.txt

 <strong>Responsive Blocks Library for Gutenberg</strong>

-Unleash your creativity with the Responsive Gutenberg Blocks Library plugin.
-Within minutes create professional content layouts for your website with free starter templates.
-Use the pattern importer to include the pages and sections layouts you like in your existing website.
+Responsive Gutenberg Blocks Library offers 40+ easy to customizable blocks for the WordPress editor.
+Combined with the power of Responsive Starter Templates, you can readily use designer made templates and launch your website within minutes.

 [youtube https://www.youtube.com/watch?v=Gs-h74Qnrlw]